-In Unusual Academy, we provide every founder a copy of Jerry Wiseman’s book Presenting to Win because it’s the best, most succinct content we’ve found for guiding fundraising founders.
+In Unusual Academy, we provide every founder with a copy of Jerry Wiseman’s book Presenting to Win because it’s the best, most succinct content we’ve found for guiding fundraising founders.
 The key takeaway is that nothing matters as much as your story, and there’s a formula you can follow to guarantee you put your best foot forward.
-As a fundraising founder, you need to appreciate your audience — the investor — and understand what they will focus on in regards to making their decision.
+As a fundraising founder, you must appreciate your audience — the investor — and understand what they will focus on in regards to making their decision.

-Note: Your investor presentation is not the same as your customer presentation.
-They have two very different objectives.
-While both are intended to sell, the investor presentation must include a compelling narrative on the team, the big opportunity for the company, the economics of the business, and the milestones that will be achieved on this specific financing.
-For more on how to put together customer presentations as a Seed stage company, see our Guide for Building Your First Customer Presentation.
+Note: Your investor presentation is not the same as your customer presentation — they have two very different objectives.
+While both are intended to sell, the investor presentation must include a compelling narrative about your team, the big opportunity for the company, the economics of the business, and the milestones that will be achieved on this specific financing.
+For more on how to put together customer presentations as a Seed Stage company, see our Guide for building your first customer presentation.

-1. Opening Gambit - Start with a human story about the problem and benefit your startup provides when implemented.
+Start with a human story about the problem and the benefit your startup provides when implemented.
 It shows the listener whether you are an authentic entrepreneur who found the problem and insight honestly.
 Investors will be assessing your true passion and reasons for starting the company.

 Objective: Introduce yourself and your current team in a way that helps the investor understand why this group is uniquely qualified to best solve this particular problem.